AljoschaMeyer/minmux/README.md

   // Promise to perform at least some more reads, although the credit might not
   // be given immediately.
   PromiseRead {
-    id: u64, // The stream on which more Credit is being promised.
+    id: u64, // The stream on which more credit is being promised.
     amount: NonZeroU64, // How much more credit is being promised.
   }
 }